top of page

 - Institute of Catholic Culture course description

-Lectures are delivered by Dr John Cuddeback.
-Readings draw on Plato's Socratic dialogues, freely available online.
-Each lesson includes a reading, a lecture, and a short quiz.
+Lectures are delivered in video format by Dr John Cuddeback, philosophy professor at ICC and at Christendom College.
+Readings draw on Plato's Socratic dialogues, freely available online, and we will provide them in text, audio, and video format.
+Most lessons include a reading, a lecture, and a short quiz.
 The content is rigorous, but the pace is manageable.

 18